rileywhite/Cilador/README.md

 #Welcome to Bix.Mixers!

+Bix.Mixers has two parts:

-Bix.Mixers is a [Fody](http://github.com/Fody/Fody) plugin, available through [NuGet](https://www.nuget.org/packages/Bix.Mixers.Fody/), that provides the ability to write custom mixins for C#.
+1. A [Fody](http://github.com/Fody/Fody) addin, available through
+[NuGet](https://www.nuget.org/packages/Bix.Mixers.Fody/), that provides the ability to write custom mixins for C#.

-What does this mean?
-I'm glad you asked.
+2. A toolbox of IL manipulation tools built on top of [cecil](https://github.com/jbevain/cecil).
+This part has been only recently been made independent from the addin, so the rest of the information below is about the Fody addin.

 #Concept

 "Mixin" is a term that means different things to different people.
-For the purposes of this project, the term denotes a behavior that is added to potentially unrelated types without using inheritence.
+For the purposes of this project, the term denotes a state and set of related behaviors that are added to potentially unrelated types without using inheritence.

 There are two parts to a Bix.Mixers mixin.